 HEAT Peer-Support Group

 If you are affected by clutter, please come and attend this support group.
-We plan to meet the second Wednesday of each month at Royal Jubilee Hospital (EMP) at 3:00 PM.
+We plan to meet the second and fourth Wednesday of each month at Royal Jubilee Hospital (EMP) at 3:00 PM.

 Royal Jubilee Hospital